 Classification of Interview Audios

 In the interview predictor training, 100% of the actor data may be used for training the emotion prediction classifiers.
-Therefore, instead of creating a train-test-split like in section 3.2.3[ADD NUMBER HERE] “Predictor training”, in this script, the entire annotations and feature vectors were used.
+Therefore, instead of creating a train-test-split like in section 3.2.3 “Predictor training”, in this script, the entire annotations and feature vectors were used.
 All emotions were encoded with a label encoder and the continuous feature set was standardized, equally as in the prediction of the training data.
 Moreover, all machine learning algorithms tested with the training data, i.e. Support Vector Classification, Logistic Regression, K-Nearest Neighbor, Naïve Bayes and Random Forest Classification were used for prediction of the interview data.

 As test data, the interview snippets of six seconds length were used.
 All answers were annotated with both an emotion perceived based on the uttered content of an answer and the mere voice of an answer.
 As multiple audio snippets per interviewed person and answer were loaded into Python, each of these audio snippets was to be predicted and the group of predictions per person-answer was to be compared against the annotations.
 The measurement of strength of an emotion in an answer was conducted by counting the times that a certain emotion has been predicted for a person-answer and dividing it by the number of snippets for the respective answer.
 However, as model fitting may produce different models even despite fitting with the same data, to attain more stable results, each model was fitted 50 times and all files have been predicted with each of these models.
 In consequence, the final emotion indication per person-answer has been identified by comparing the counts of predictions from all 50 models.